SolaceDev/maas-react-components/README.md

 npm gives you the ability to import this package with a custom package name, which makes it easier to import components and use smaller names if that is a preference.

-For e.g. If a team wants to use the package named as common-components, install the package like this
+For e.g. If a team wants to use the package named as common-components, install the package like this:

 ```